out0fstep/Robo-Panda/README.md

 ---------------------------------------------------------------------------------

 Known bugs:
-- When the scripyt runs out of things to say in the list it will crash.
+- When the script runs out of things to say in the list it will crash.
 - If you start and stop the script so it tried to post a dupe tweet, it will error.
   (just alter the talk.txt so the next line is not a repeated tweet for workaround.)